 The Town Administrator oversees combined budgets of more than $3.5 million dollars.
 The position is responsible for administering the Town's financial affairs in a cost effective manner: including serving as the Public Works Director, budget preparation and accounting, employee wages and benefits, policy and ordinance development, residential and commercial development, water and sewer utilities, park development and maintenance.
 The Town Administrator manages the Town Treasurer, Town Clerk, Fire Chief, Police Officers, Assessor, Inspectors and Shelby Youth Baseball volunteers to maintain public services and enhance the quality of life for the residents of the Town of Shelby.
 This position reports to the Town Board and operates under the direction of the SSD2 Board in regards to matters relating to the SSD2.

-This position requires residency in the Town of Shelby within six months of the successful candidate’s employment.
 The successful candidate must pass a background investigation, credit check and drug test.

 Education and Qualifications